Bison roll past Montana in FCS playoffs

 The defending and nine-time champion Bison (10-2) piled up 453 yards on the ground and turned three turnovers by the Grizzlies (8-5) into 21 points.

-North Dakota State is home against sixth-seeded Samford in the quarterfinals next weekend.
+North Dakota State is home against sixth-seeded Samford in the quarterfinals on Friday at 6 p.m.

 Corbin Walker returned a Miller interception 58 yards early in the second half to pull the Grizzlies within 21-20.
 The Bison responded and scored on four of their next five possessions.